pr4shan7/learn-to-code/mastering-programming-skills/2-magic-with-bash.md

 ## Custom command overwrite / implementation

 - We can overwrite pre-existing commands or implement our new custom commands.
+- Every bash process executes all commands in _.bashrc_ at start.

 ```sh
 # in .bashrc so that custom commands persist across bash instances